Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part1/GitHub-Docker-Runner-Azure-Part1.md

 ### Run and scale the Docker Image - Docker Compose (Windows)

-What's really nice about using **docker-compose** is that we can easily scale the amount of runners we want to start simply by running the following command:
+What's really nice about using **docker-compose** is that we can easily scale the amount of runners we want to use simply by running the following command:

 ```powershell
 docker-compose up --scale runner=3 -d